fireindark707/Python-Schema-Matching/README.md

-# Schema Matching by XGboost
+# Schema Matching by XGboost and Sentence-Transformers
 Using XGboost to perform schema matching task on tables.
 Support multi-language column names and instances matching and can be used without column names.
 Both csv and json file type are supported.

 ## What is schema matching?